The Korean Language: The Key Differences Between North and South

 Differences in the Korean Vocabulary

+Do north and south korea speak the same language?
 The language spoken in South Korea is basically a Seoul dialect, and the speakers often do use words borrowed from English.
-In contrast to this trend in North Korea its leaders have encouraged its citizens not to use any borrowed words, so the Pyongyang dialect is mainly in use.
-Sometimes, North Koreans include words from other languages and Russian in this case is the preferred language.
+In contrast to this trend in North Korea, its leaders have encouraged its citizens not to use any borrowed words, so the Pyongyang dialect is mainly in use.
+Sometimes, North Koreans include words from other languages, and Russian, in this case, is the preferred language.

 Differences in Written North Korean and South Korean Languages